Palau President Responds to Criticism over Minimum Wage Bill – VIDEO

 [hdvideo id=307]

 It is unusual for a letter to the editor to spark wide spread discussion and even more to solicit a response from the Presidents office.
 Last week a letter titled Shame On You was written to Palaus media criticizing the newly passed minimum wage and calling it a minimum impact bill.
-The letter examines serious deficiencies in the new minimum wage law highlighting the employers ability to deduct housing and food, side effects no minimum wage for what the letters calls the hardest working foreign workers and even suggests a violation of international human rights.
+The letter examines serious deficiencies in the new minimum wage law highlighting the employers ability to deduct housing and food, no minimum wage for what the letters calls the hardest working foreign workers and even suggests a violation of international human rights.
 The president’s office has responded in a written statement saying that the President is aware of the issues and thinks it would be unfortunate if unscrupulous employers took advantage of the new law.
 The letter suggests that the people should not focus on the negative aspects of the bill but rather the positives, which he says is the employment of the Palauan people.

 Below is the official letter from the presidents office followed by the original editorial.